alpaca-tc/diver_down/README.md

 ## Code of Conduct

-Everyone interacting in the Diverdown project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/alpaca-tc/diverdown/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the DiverDown project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/alpaca-tc/diver_down/blob/main/CODE_OF_CONDUCT.md).